trieu/leo-cdp-free-edition/README.md

 # Community Support

+* This is the beta software, so if you get any bug or issue in operation, just send me a message (trieu@leocdp.com)
-Facebook: <a href="https://www.facebook.com/groups/bigdatavietnam.org/" target="_blank">  BigDataVietnam.org social group </a>
+* Facebook: <a href="https://www.facebook.com/groups/bigdatavietnam.org/" target="_blank">  BigDataVietnam.org social group </a>

 # Documents